linux-china/toolchains-maven-plugin/README.md

 # Features

-* JDK auto download by Foojay API support
+* JDK auto download by Foojay API support, and install directory is `~/.m2/jdks`
 * Add new toolchain into toolchains.xml dynamically
 * JBang integration: add/auto-install JDK to toolchains.xml from JBang if jbang detected